All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Our first baby was born on opening day, Labor Day, 2014.
-We now have helped deliver more than 1,000 babies at the Mercy Birthing Center Midwifery Care.
+Since then, we have helped deliver more than 2,000 babies at Mercy Birthing Center Midwifery Care.

-The Birthing Center is on the first floor of the hospital, next to the yellow elevators.
+The Birthing Center is on the first floor of the hospital, next to the Children’s Tower elevators.
 The four birthing suites are decorated in warm, beautiful colors, creating a calming ambience, resembling bedrooms in your home.
 Each suite has a queen-size bed, showers and large tubs for labor.

 The Birthing Center also includes a central living room area for family members, a kitchen, a large room for natural childbirth classes and a separate clinical area where you will visit your midwife each month of your pregnancy to prepare for your natural birth.
 You may want to view our Virtual Tour of the Mercy Birthing Center.